sadia-shitol/Multi-Gym-Database-Management-System/README.md

 # Multi-Gym-Management-System
-A Multi-Gym Management System developed using HTML and CSS as frontend and Oracle and PHP as backend.
+A Multi-Gym Management System developed using HTML and CSS for frontend and Oracle and PHP for backend.